mclaughlin-thomas/Documentation/README.md

 ### Step 5: Default Admin Credentials
 1. Attempt to login using common admin credentials.
-2. For instance, the username and password `admin:admin` might work.
+2. For instance, the username and password I used to get in was `admin:admin`.
-3. Upon successful login, note down the two flags: admin credentials and the number of users.
+3. Upon successful login, note down the two flags: admin credentials and the number of users which is shown at the bottom.

     ![Admin Portal](image-link-here) *Image: Admin Portal after login*